Modal content here…

 Q: Do I need to install any special software to use these platforms?

-A: For TryHackMe, Immersive Labs, and Hacktivity, you can access most content directly through your browser.
+A: For TryHackMe, Immersive Labs, and Hacktivity, you can access most content directly through your browser with no installation—Hacktivity provides zero-install browser (VNC) access to its VMs.
 Hack The Box requires either setting up a VPN connection or using their browser-based Pwnbox.
-Hacktivity uses the SPICE protocol, which requires a small viewer application, for an improved remote desktop access.
+For the best experience, Hacktivity also offers an optional higher-quality remote desktop via the SPICE protocol, which uses a small viewer application for near-native performance.

 Q: How much time should I commit to get value from these platforms?